What size hula hoop do I need?

 Which hula hoop tube should I choose?

-Well, 19-20 mm is the standard thickness (tube diameter) for a hula hoop.
-16mm is thin and 25mm is thick, but is about right for larger adult hula hoops.
+All of our tube is Australian made and, generally, 19-20 mm is the standard thickness (tube diameter) for a hula hoop.
+16mm is super thin and 25mm is super thick, but is about right for larger adult hula hoops.
 The weight probably matters more than the width, although the two are related.
 Refer to this table when deciding what’s best for your needs:

 16mm Polypro: thin and light.

 18mm HDPE: somewhat thin and very light.